Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 “I’ve mentioned this to Campo multiple times, and he agrees that you spend too much time there.
 You’re becoming more of a target the more you parade your fetish around on a leash.
 If this continues and you start placing the Family in danger, you’ll pay for it.
 I’ll make sure of it.”

 “Now shut up and don’t call back.
-And don’t go out with that freak again.”
+And don’t go out with that pansy nigger again.”

 And he hung up.